Home / Blog / Chrome Tab Limit

 Will Chrome crash if I open too many tabs?

-Chrome usually tries to keep the browser usable by deactivating inactive tabs or reloading pages when needed.
+It can, but tab count alone is not the only cause.
+Chrome can deactivate inactive tabs or reload pages when needed.
 An "Aw, Snap!" message means Chrome is having trouble loading a page.
 Low memory can contribute, but other causes are possible too.

 Does Memory Saver increase the number of tabs I can have open?

-Memory Saver can help by deactivating inactive tabs and reloading them when selected.
-It has Moderate, Balanced, and Maximum levels, but Chrome may skip tabs with audio, video, screen sharing, notifications, downloads, forms, pinned tabs, or connected devices.
+Memory Saver can help by deactivating tabs you are not currently using and reloading them when selected.
+It has Moderate, Balanced, and Maximum levels, but Chrome may skip tabs with active audio or video, screen sharing, notifications, downloads, forms, pinned tabs, or connected devices.

 How can I check how much memory Chrome is using right now?

 Hover over tabs in Chrome on Chromebook, Windows, Linux, or Mac to see memory cards for supported tabs.
-You can also use Chrome Task Manager from Menu > More Tools > Task Manager, or Shift+Esc on Windows, Linux, and Chromebook, to compare pages, extensions, and apps.
+You can also use Chrome Task Manager from Menu > More Tools > Task Manager, or Shift+Esc on Windows, Linux, and Chromebook, then sort by Memory to compare pages, extensions, apps, and background pages.

 Do tab groups affect Chrome's tab limit?